 March 18, 2016

-Heartworm disease can be a deadly issue for your dog, and more than 1 million pets in the U.S. have heartworm disease.1 So understanding the lifecycle of a heartworm is a critical part of helping to keep your dog safe.
+Heartworm disease can be a deadly issue for your dog, and more than 1 million pets in the United States have heartworm disease.1 So understanding the lifecycle of a heartworm is a critical part of helping to keep your dog safe.
 Learn more below about the heartworm lifecycle and what you can do to protect your dog.

 Microfilariae are actually microscopic larvae that can be found in the blood of heartworm-infected dogs.
 When a mosquito feeds on an infected animal, it ingests these microfilariae, which develop into infective larvae inside the mosquito in about two weeks.2